-6. Boeing Operations and Maintenance Agreements
+6. Boeing Operations and Maintenance (O&M) Agreements

-On July 21, 2010, the Company and Boeing entered into the O&M Agreement, pursuant to which Boeing agreed to provide continuing steady-state operations and maintenance services with respect to the satellite network operations center, telemetry, tracking and control stations and the in-orbit satellites (including engineering, systems analysis, and operations and maintenance services) for the Company's current satellite constellation.
-Pursuant to the O&M Agreement, each of Boeing, Motorola Solutions and the U.S. government has the unilateral right to commence the de-orbit of the Company's current constellation upon the occurrence of certain enumerated events.
-The O&M Agreement incorporates a mass de-orbit plan for the current satellite constellation, which, if exercised, would cost approximately \$18.4 million to be paid to Boeing, plus an amount equivalent to the premium of the mass de-orbit insurance coverage to be paid to the insurer.
+On July 21, 2010, the Company and Boeing entered into the O&M Agreement, pursuant to which Boeing agreed to provide continuing steady-state operations and maintenance services with respect to the satellite network operations center, telemetry, tracking and control stations and the first-generation satellites (including engineering, systems analysis, and operations and maintenance services).
+Boeing had, and Motorola Solutions and the U.S. government each currently have, the unilateral right to commence the de-orbit of the Company's first-generation satellites upon the occurrence of certain enumerated events.
+The O&M Agreement incorporated a mass de-orbit plan for the first-generation satellites, which, if exercised, would have cost the Company approximately \$18.4 million to be paid to Boeing, plus an amount equivalent to the premium of the mass de-orbit insurance coverage to be paid to the insurer.

-On July 21, 2010, the Company and Boeing entered into an agreement pursuant to which Boeing will operate and maintain Iridium NEXT (the "Iridium NEXT Support Services Agreement").
-On January 1, 2015, Boeing began supporting a hybrid operations mode involving network elements from both the current Iridium constellation and the Iridium NEXT system.
-Boeing will provide these services on a time-and-materials fee basis.
-Obligations to Boeing represent the not to exceed ("NTE") price for services under the Iridium NEXT Support Services Agreement.
-Annually, the Company and Boeing will agree upon the NTE price for the following year.
+On July 21, 2010, the Company and Boeing entered into an agreement pursuant to which Boeing would operate and maintain Iridium NEXT (the "Iridium NEXT Support Services Agreement").
+On January 1, 2015, Boeing supported a hybrid operations mode involving network elements from both the first-generation satellites and the Iridium NEXT system.
+Boeing provided those services on a time-and-materials fee basis.
+Obligations to Boeing represented the not to exceed ("NTE") price for services under the Iridium NEXT Support Services Agreement.